omni-network/omni/docs/content/1-learn/1-welcome.md

 Together, they form the **Omni Orderflow Engine**, infrastructure for coordinating and settling all cross-chain actions.

+## The Vision: An Open Orderflow Execution Engine

+Traditional finance relies on exclusive systems like Robinhood’s Payment for Order Flow (PFoF) deals with market makers like Citadel.
+These opaque agreements centralize power and concentrate benefits among a select few.

+Omni is building the open alternative: a permissionless orderflow execution engine.
+Anyone can participate in routing and executing cross-chain intents, ensuring users always get the best execution with full transparency.
+This infrastructure empowers developers, solvers, and users to build on equitable and open rails, setting the foundation for an equitable global financial system.

 ## Getting Started

 Explore the [Learn](/learn/why) section to dive into Omni’s purpose, architecture, and key components: